Introduction

 The TITAN Project: Improving Food Safety

 QAssurance’s Ask iMIS project, sparked by the groundbreaking, EU-funded TITAN Project, aims to revolutionize food safety by combining AI and knowledge.
-As a testament to the innovative solutions fostered by TITAN, QAssurance recently participated in a webinar alongside other project , showcasing the Ask iMIS platform and its potential to transform the industry.
+As a testament to the innovative solutions fostered by TITAN, QAssurance recently participated in a webinar alongside other project partners, showcasing the Ask iMIS platform and its potential to transform the industry.
 Ask iMIS is expected to come to life by 2025.

 TITAN Project Webinar: QAssurance’s Proven Strategies for Food Safety (Beyond) Compliance

-Check the full TITAN here.
+Check the full TITAN presentation here.

 Food Safety Compliance Scorecard